riccardocalligaro/riccardocalligaro/README.md

   <a href="#"><img src="https://img.shields.io/badge/Clean%20code-evangelist-_.svg"></a>
 </p>

-I'm design-minded mobile app developer focused on building beautiful interfaces & experiences
+I'm a full-stack developer focused on building beautiful interfaces and experiences

 ### 📬 Get in Touch